mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 ### Priority

-Messages have a "niceness" -- a category in an unbounded hierarchy most naturally represented as a non-negative integer.
+Messages have a "niceness" -- a priority among other messages sent over the same Message Carrier in an unbounded hierarchy most naturally represented as a non-negative integer.
 By default, Messages are in niceness class 0, or highest priority.
-Niceness class 1 Messages will yield to niceness class 0 Messages, class 2 to class 1, and so on.
+Niceness class 1 Messages will yield to niceness class 0 Messages sent over the same Carrier, class 2 to class 1, and so on.
 Niceness may be translated to a priority signal for exposure to path elements (e.g. DSCP codepoint) to allow prioritization along the path as well as at the sender and receiver.
 This inversion of normal schemes for expressing priority has a